qodors/Angular2-4/README.md

 # Angular2/4 Demo

-Here is a Basic Demo for Angular2/4 with Laravel5.2 Service for Book management.
+Here is a Source code for Angular2/4 with Laravel5.2 Service for Book management.
 We also tried to incorporate all basic requirement like Bootstrap Material Admin panal, Bootstrap modal, Datatables, Charts, Alerts etc.

 # Technical Terms